 The impact of visual impairment on learning development and access to learning cannot be understated.
-WESC’s embedded Specialist VI or Cerebral Visual Impairment (CVI) curriculum gives learners the skills and knowledge to interact and actively participate with their learning.
+WESC Foundation’s embedded Specialist VI or Cerebral Visual Impairment (CVI) curriculum gives learners the skills and knowledge to interact and actively participate with their learning.

 To meet this basic and underpinning need, all learners have their VI needs assessed in the following areas: